Hassan I of Morocco: Military reform

-Mawlay Hassan I continued to expand the military reforms started by his father Muhammad IV.
-The new and reformed 'Askar al-Nizami introduced by sultan Abd al-Rahman in 1845 after the Battle of Isly was expanded by Mawlay Hassan I to the size of 25,000 men and 1,000 artillery.
+Hassan I continued to expand the military reforms started by his father Muhammad IV.
+The new and reformed 'Askar al-Nizami introduced by sultan Abd al-Rahman in 1845 after the Battle of Isly was expanded by Hassan I to the size of 25,000 men and 1,000 artillery.
 The sultan also enhanced the Moroccan coastal defences with batteries of large caliber cannon, and in 1888 built an arms factory in Fes known as Dar al-Makina, however production in it was little and costly.
-To train the reformed Moroccan army, Mawlay Hassan I sent students to London, but in 1876, the sultan hired Harry MacLean, a British officer based in Gibraltar, who designed a military uniform in Arab-style, and learned to speak excellent Arabic.
+To train the reformed Moroccan army, Hassan I sent students to London, but in 1876, the sultan hired Harry MacLean, a British officer based in Gibraltar, who designed a military uniform in Arab-style, and learned to speak excellent Arabic.

-Every year from spring to fall, Mawlay Hassan I was on campaign, and lead expeditions to all parts of the kingdom.
-One of Mawlay Hassan's campaigns was dealing with the Darqawa uprising near Figuig in the fall of 1887, which was quickly suppressed.
+Every year from spring to fall, Hassan I was on campaign, and lead expeditions to all parts of the kingdom.
+One of Hassan's campaigns was dealing with the Darqawa uprising near Figuig in the fall of 1887, which was quickly suppressed.
 Particularly well known is the journey Hassan I undertook in 1893.
-He went from Fes (leaving on 29 June) to Marrakech, passing through the Tafilalt, the sand dunes of Erg Chebbi, the valley of the Dades with the majestic gorges of the Todra, Warzazat, the Kasbah of Aït Benhaddou, the high passage along Telouet, the Tichka pass (2260 m) in the high Atlas, Guelmim port of the Western Sahara.
+He went from Fes (leaving on 29 June) to Marrakech, passing through the Tafilalt place where his dynasty came from, the sand dunes of Erg Chebbi, the valley of the Dades with the majestic gorges of the Todra, Warzazat, the Kasbah of Aït Benhaddou, the high passage along Telouet, the Tichka pass (2260 m) in the high Atlas, Guelmim port of the Western Sahara.
 The voyage took six months and succeeded in its objective of reuniting and pacifying the tribes of several regions.
-The Krupp cannon he gave on this occasion to the caid of Telouet (member of the now famous Glaoua family) is still on display in the center of Warzazat.
-In 1881 he founded Tiznit.Hassan I appointed Mouha Zayani as Caid of the Zayanes in Khenifra in 1877.
+The Krupp cannon he gave on this occasion to the qaid of Telouet (member of the now famous Glaoua family) is still on display in the center of Warzazat.
+In 1881 he founded Tiznit.Hassan I appointed Mouha Zayani as qaid of the Zayanes in Khenifra in 1877.
 Mouha Zayani was to be an important figure in the 20th century colonial war against France.
-In 1887 he appointed sheikh Ma al-'Aynayn as his caid in Western Sahara.
+In 1887 he appointed sheikh Ma al-'Aynayn as his qaid in Western Sahara.
 Ma al-'Aynayn too played an important role in the struggle for independence of Morocco.